 This has very important security ramifications for businesses who are still running Windows 7.
-Many security research firms, like the Ponemon Institute and Kasperky Labs, have shown that the Internet is becoming an increasingly hostile place for SMBs, where 61% of SMBs have experienced a cyberattack in the last 12 months.
+Many security research firms, like the Ponemon Institute and Kasperky Labs, have shown that the Internet is becoming an increasingly hostile place for SMBs, where 76% of businesses have experienced a cyberattack in the last 12 months.
 In this environment, running an operating system that’s even weeks out of date can present an increased security risk, let alone one that’s completely unsupported.
 The WannaCry and NotPetya ransomware attacks that damaged hundreds of thousands of computers are great examples of this danger, as both attacks were able to spread quickly because of unsupported operating systems.

 Security risks aren’t the only issue you face by continuing to run unsupported Windows 7.
 Because new software and hardware are both designed to run with the latest version of an operating system, companies that run an unsupported operating system may notice compatibility issues as they try using the latest technologies.
 These incompatibilities, although not always immediately noticeable, can cause crashes, data loss, and other productivity-harming errors.
 The larger your network infrastructure, the greater the effect an out-of-date operating system can have on security and productivity, as the time required to identify and fix problems throughout your entire organization increases significantly.

 For businesses of every size, it’s time to start the transition from Windows 7 to Windows 10, Microsoft’s most current operating system.
 Some businesses may find this transition difficult, so we’ve assembled a few tips to help make the process as smooth as possible.